bencardoen/DataCurator.jl/README.md

 ## Quickstart with Singularity
 The recommended and simplest way to use DataCurator is via the Singularity container.
 Note: DataCurator is only supported in a command line interface of a UNIX-based system.
 This is available both on Linux, Windows via Windows Subsystem for Linux (WSL), and Mac's Terminal.
+For all methods of installation, please see the [documentation](https://github.com/bencardoen/DataCurator.jl/blob/main/docs/src/installation.md).

 <a name="singularity"></a>